 After a visit with our family GP, Bren was sent for scans.
 An appointment was then made to see the local Orthopaedic surgeon.

 I was becoming fearful that whatever my husband had was serious.
 Solomons’ words flashed through my mind.

-I had meditated with Solomon, my spirit guide, many times over the years.
-Along with other wise ones who had shared wisdoms with me generously during guided writing sessions.
+I had meditated with Solomon, my spirit guide, and other wise ones who had shared wisdom with me generously during guided writing sessions.

-“See Mr Maloney gets booked in for an MRI, and I’d like to see him in my Taree rooms on Friday.”
-He said, passing the younger of the two Bren’s scans and a with scribbled note, while directing his instruction to the older woman.
+“See Mr Maloney gets booked for an MRI, and I’d like to see him in my Taree rooms on Friday.”
+He said, passing the younger of the two Bren’s scans and a scribbled note while directing his instruction to the older woman.

 She looked at him with raised eyebrows and a — how are we going to squeeze that in expression.
 Her thoughts weren’t vocalised.
 She knew she would have to make it happen, somehow.
-As the younger girl handed Bren’s scans back, Dr Whittam patted me on the shoulder, looking at me sympathetically.
+As the younger girl returned Bren’s scans, Dr Whittam patted me on the shoulder, looking at me sympathetically.
 My heart sank.